Kotlin (Android) API Reference

 Methods

-Section titled “Methods”clone()
+Section titled “Methods”kind()

 Section titled “kind()”Return the node’s kind name (e.g. "function_definition").